 - Although many horse owners are loathed to keep their horse stabled, once the infection is established it may be the only option.

 - Avoid over-washing and/or too vigorous grooming

-- If bandaging, ensure limbs are clean and dry first
+- If bandaging or putting on boots, ensure limbs are clean and dry first

 - Periodically disinfect all equipment, gear and stable surfaces, as they could harbour dermatophilus spores

 - Consider topical barrier creams (usually produced in an oily base) such as tea tree oil, sulphur, MSM, aloe vera, honey with vitamin E, calendula and hypericum, goose grease and petroleum jelly.
 Use on clean, dry legs or underside of belly prior to turnout or exercise

 - Creams should be used with caution, as they may provide a suitable environment for bacteria to grow between the waterlogged skin and the greasy layers applied on top

 - Try using waterproof leg wraps for turnout

 - Consider nutritional supplements for promoting a healthy skin, such as soya/cod liver oils, seaweed (not for pregnant mares), antioxidants, herbs and essential oils such as lavender, camomile and yarrow